Annoying Sound from Headset When Muted

 Application Level Sync:

-Disable microphone OS mute and rely only on the application sync to Mute and Unmute yourself in the conferencing applications.
+To completely disable OS microphone control and rely only on the application sync to Mute and Unmute yourself in the conferencing applications do the following:

 To disable OS mute for a particular headset or microphone you would go to our application and click on "Microphone Settings" > then click on the little chevron icon to expand the controls next to the headset in question > then uncheck the box "Control this microphone with MuteMe".

-This will prevent the audible sound from occurring because the microphone is now no longer being muted at the operating system level and is only being muted at the application level.
+This should prevent the audible sound from occurring because the microphone is now no longer being muted at the operating system level and is only being muted at the application level.

 Using a Different Microphone